apiaryio/api-elements/docs/element-definitions.md

             - scenario - Category is set of steps.
             - transitions - Category is a group of transitions.
             - authSchemes - Category is a group of authentication and authorization scheme definitions
+            - affordances - Category is a group of affordances
 - `attributes`
     - `meta` (array[Member Element]) - Arbitrary metadata